LydiaSevelt/cyberdeck_rpi_boot_logo_kernels/README.md

 This is for a stock Raspbian Buster image, version 4.19.108-v7+
 No testing has been done at this time, satisfaction not guaranteed.

+# Using the install script

+!!Warning!!
+This script is barely tested and has almost no error checking, essentially it just runs all of the commands in the manual install instructions below without doing error checking.

+1. Mount your SD card on a machine to a path, example path /mnt
+Also mount the boot partition to /mnt/boot

+2. From inside the repository directory run the install script and provide the path to where you mounted the SD card
+`./install_kernels.sh /mnt/`

+That should be it!

 # Instructions

 1. Mount your SD card on a machine to a path, example path /mnt